PhilLockett/Enigma3/README.md

   * Enigma3 simulates the behaviour of the [Enigma](https://en.wikipedia.org/wiki/Enigma_machine) machine.
   * Enigma3 is an updated version of [Enigma2](https://github.com/PhilLockett/Enigma2).
-  * Enigma3 is a Maven project that uses JavaFX, MaterialFX, FXML and CSS.
+  * Enigma3 is a Maven project that uses JavaFX, FXML and CSS.
   * Uses a custom controller, "RotorControl", to represent rotor settings.
   * Uses a custom controller, "PairSelect", to represent reflector and plugboard settings.
   * Uses subtle linear and radial colour gradients on controls.